culshoefer/codeCurriculum-gitbook/chapter1.md

 2. Given a list of numbers like `[2, 5.4, -1.7, 45, 13]`, write a Python program to calculate the sum of the numbers. **Challenge**: calculate the average.

-3. Write a Python program that takes a list of lists (a matrix) like `[[1,2,3],[4,5,6],[7,8,9]]` and prints it on screen in the following way:
+3. Write a Python program that takes a list of lists with the same number of elements in each list (a matrix) like `[[1,2,3],[4,5,6],[7,8,9]]` and prints it on screen in the following way:
 ```
       1 2 3
       4 5 6
       7 8 9
 ```

-4. Write a Python program that takes two matrixes of the same size, adds their elements together and prints the result on screen. **Challenge**: print the matrices along with their result like this:
+4. Write a Python program that takes two matrices of the same size, adds their elements together and prints the result on screen. **Challenge**: print the matrices along with their result like this:
 ```
       1 2 3     4 0 3     5 2 6
       4 5 6  +  1 2 2  =  5 7 8